YikangGui/ExtractBetterFeature/readme.md

 NOTE: if you need the data, please download from https://tianchi.aliyun.com/competition/entrance/231677/information?lang=en-us

 ## Image Features Extraction
+Raw image is original image with three channels.
+Picture image feature is a vector to represent specific image.
+Traditionally, picture image feature could be the last fully connected layer of classic classification model.

 ![r](assets/model1.png)

 ## Mapping
+In this mapping model, the input is word embedding, which is vector to represent this category.
+Category image feature is also a vector to represent this category.
+In this situation, picture image feature is equal to category image feature.
+Because we assume that image features belong to same category are similar.
+During training phase, we use all picture image feature of train data set and correspond word embedding to train mapping model.
+After train this model, sending word embedding of test category, mapping model will predict category image feature for every test image category, which is a vector collection and we named it as TCIF(test category image feature).
+Because number of category for test data is 65, TCIF contains 65 vectors.
 ![r](assets/model2.png)

 ## KNN Model
+In this model, the input is image feature and output is category label.
+We will use TCIF and correspond label to train KNN model.
+Then offering us an raw image, extract image feature by model 1 and sending this image feature to KNN model.
+KNN model will predict label for this image.
 ![r](assets/model3.png)